Hosting and bandwidth provided by MacAce.net.

 No other PowerBook G3 models have internal support for AirPort, but a variety of options to use wireless networking remain nevertheless.

 The "Bronze Keyboard/Lombard" PowerBook G3 models -- the PowerBook G3/333 (Bronze Keyboard/Lombard) and G3/400 (Bronze Keyboard/Lombard) -- have USB 1.1 ports and can use a third-party USB wireless device if they are running a later version of Mac OS X. As aftermarket AirPort cards are expensive, this is a good option to consider for the "Firewire/Pismo" models as well, as they also are equipped with USB 1.1 ports.
-Site sponsors Other World Computing and Operator Headgap Systems both have a selection of moderately priced third-party solutions.
+Site sponsor Other World Computing once had a selection of moderately priced third-party solutions; a vintage option or two may still be available.

 PowerBook G3 models also can be equipped with wireless via a CardBus/PCMCIA expansion card.
-Site sponsors Other World Computing and Operator Headgap Systems both offer cards natively compatible with MacOS X 10.3 and higher.
-This would limit the use of these cards to the "Bronze Keyboard/Lombard" and "Firewire/Pismo" models, but support for earlier PowerBook G3 models booting MacOS X or MacOS 9 also can be added via a third-party driver from IOXperts.
+Site sponsor Other World Computing may have a vintage card or two available.
+These tend to be natively compatible with MacOS X 10.3 and higher.
+This would limit the use of these cards to the "Bronze Keyboard/Lombard" and "Firewire/Pismo" models, but support for earlier PowerBook G3 models booting MacOS X or MacOS 9 also can be added via a third-party driver from IOXperts [no longer in business].

 What is Bluetooth?
 Do PowerBook G3 models support internal Bluetooth?
 Can it be added?